yffenim/fire_native/README.md

 ## Features

-- [ ] accessible UI to track your alertness on scale of 1-9 available rounded to the hour
+- [ ] Track alertness levels on scale of 1-9 with times rounded to the hour
-- [ ] option to track up to two other models
+- [ ] Track up to two other models
-- [ ] export your current data in combined and individual model form in CSV emailed to user and downloadable onto phone
+- [ ] Export current data in CSV form
-- [ ] view and edit recently created data
+- [ ] Display recently created data so one can edit or delete
-- [ ] view daily summary graphs of individual models
+- [ ] View daily summary graphs of individual models
-- [ ] user authentication
+- [ ] User authentication
 - [ ] OAUTH integration

 ## Instructions for Use